Simple Sheaves for Knot Conormals: Augmentations

 \subsection{KCH representations and augmentations}

-Recall from Section \ref{Sec:KCHRep} that a KCH representation is a representation of the knot group $\rho: \pi_K\rightarrow GL(V)$ such that a meridian action is diagonalizable and equals identity on a codimension $1$ subspace.
+Recall from Section \ref{Sec:KCHRep} that a KCH representation is a representation of the knot group $\rho: \pi_K\rightarrow GL(V)$ such that the meridian action is diagonalizable and equals to identity on a subspace of exact codimension $1$.
 Suppose $m$ is a meridian and $\ell$ is the longitude.
 An eigenvector of the eigenvalue $\mu_0$ in $\rho(m)$ is also an eigenvector of $\rho(\ell)$, corresponding to the eigenvalue $\lambda_0$.

 Ng defined an augmentation $\epsilon$ from the KCH representation by assignments to the generators of the framed cord algebra

 where $\rho(\gamma)_{11}$ is the $(1,1)$-entry of the matrix $\rho(\gamma)$ \cite{Ng3}.
 This construction gives a map